Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Decompose Agent Flows into Paths

+The flow decomposition problem contains two steps: rounding and splitting.
+First, we round the agent network flow obtained from the MIP risk minimization model in the previous section.
+Secondly, we split the network flow into a set of agent routes to obtain a plan for each individual agent.

-Because the agent numbers cannot be fractional, we need to round off these flows to integers and then pick individual agents and their paths to cover the flow.
-As an example, the flow network of \(v_1\) is extracted and rounded off in Fig. \ref{fig:graphical_model_continuous_v1}.
-Then, in Fig. \ref{fig:graphical_model_continuous_v1_cover}, three individual agent paths with flows of 1 on the path edges are selected such that the sum flow of the three paths equals the rounded integer network flow in Fig. \ref{fig:graphical_model_continuous_v1}.
-Note that in order to maintain the task requirements in equation (\ref{eqn:task_requirement_function}), we have to round up a fractional flow rather than round it to the nearest integer.
-This rounding up results in a suboptimal but still feasible solution.
+An example is shown in Fig. \ref{fig:decompose_flow}.
+The flow network of species \(1\) is extracted and rounded off in Fig. \ref{fig:graphical_model_continuous_v1}.
+Then, in Fig. \ref{fig:graphical_model_continuous_v1_cover}, three individual agent paths with flows of 1 on the path edges are selected such that the sum of the flows for the three paths equals the rounded integer network flow in Fig. \ref{fig:graphical_model_continuous_v1}.
+Note that in order to maintain the task requirements, we have to round up a fractional flow rather than round it to the nearest integer.

-The rounding up process has to maintain the flow constraints: for all of the nodes, the incoming flow equals the outgoing flow.
-A naive rounding up might break the flow constraint.
-Take the node \(m_3\) in Fig. \ref{fig:round_case1} as an example: naively rounding up the flows on an edge will result in 2 incoming agents but 3 outgoing agents.

-When the flow constraints are maintained, there can still be multiple rounding off choices.
-For instance, the Fig. \ref{fig:round_case}b-c are both valid ways to round off the flow in Fig. \ref{fig:round_case1}.
-However, the energy cost of the flow in Fig. \ref{fig:round_case3} is higher.
-Therefore, the optimal rounding up will need to maintain the flow constraint and introduce the lowest additional energy cost.

-After rounding off the flow to integers, there are multiple choices to assign individual agent paths.
-We call this `cover a flow with paths'.
-For example, the flow in Fig. \ref{fig:round_case2} can be covered with the 3 agent routes either in Fig. \ref{fig:cover_case1} or Fig. \ref{fig:cover_case2}.
-Though the sum energy costs are the equivalent, the energy cost of the three paths in the two choices are \{20, 20, 20\} and \{20, 24, 16\}, respectively.
-The choice affects the behavior of an individual agent.
-Here, we prefer the former cover, because the energy costs of individual agents are more evenly distributed and the maximum energy cost of an individual agent is smaller.
-We define the optimal flow cover as the set of paths that minimizes maximum individual energy cost.
+In short, requirements for the rounding problem include: \begin{itemize} \item Round up the agent flow to integers. \item Maintain the flow constraint.
+(E.g., if two agents enter a task, they should also leave the task.) \item The rounding should result in minimum additional energy cost.
+(There can be multiple solutions with only the first two constraints.) \end{itemize}

+Requirements for the splitting problem include: \begin{itemize} \item The integer agent flow should be split into multiple individual routes. \item The most costly routes due to the current split should be minimized.
+(There can be multiple solutions with only the first constraint.) \end{itemize}

+There is no trivial solution to the rounding and splitting problems.
+Additional information and examples are given in Appendix \ref{sec:appendix_flow}.
+In the following two sections, we formalize two optimization problems to determine the optimal flow decomposition.